-The Sangamon County Department of Community Resources administers both of these federal government funded programs.
+The Sangamon County Department of Community Resources is the local community action agency for government grant money, career or job services and other support.
+The non-profit administers a number of government funded programs.

 Other programs offered by the Department of Community Resources includes:

 - Community Services Block Grant (CSBG) - This program was created to provide social services and resources that assist low-income people.
 The program will help them gain the skills, knowledge, education, and motivation necessary to achieve self-sufficiency over the long term.
 However, help is also available for short term challenges.
 Components of the program include: